 See the Agent Assist README for much more detail on how to customize and extend the capabilities.
+Explore the new experimental Large Language Model features which can improve contextual understanding and convert search result passages into generative question answers.
 Experiment with the configuration.
 Make it provide useful suggestions for a variety of situations that reflect your own use cases.
 Can you get it to work, at least some of the time, for unscripted calls?

-We plan to provide additional capabilities for the LCA Agent Assistant in future releases, leveraging new features from Amazon Transcribe, and possibly integrating the new Amazon Lex Automated Chatbot Designer to automatically discover common caller intents using transcripts of past calls.
+We plan to provide additional capabilities for the LCA Agent Assistant in future releases, leveraging new features from Amazon Transcribe, and generative AI capabilities enabled by the latest Large Language Models and the newly released Amazon Bedrock service.
 Let us know what other features are important to you.

 LCA can now generate and display a short abstractive call transcript summary in addition to the existing extractive summarization capabilities of Real Time Transcribe Call Analytics.
 We currently consider the transcript summarization feature to be experimental.
 You may find that it works very well in some cases, and less well in others.

-We use a pretrained ML summarization model running on an Amazon SageMaker endpoint.
-When you deploy LCA using the SAGEMAKER option for transcript summaries, everything is deployed and configured automatically.
+By default we use Anthropic Claude Instant model on Amazon Bedrock.
+When you deploy LCA using the BEDROCK option for transcript summaries, everything is configured automatically.
 Hopefully already you’ve been able to observe the transcript summaries generated from your earlier test calls.
-Summaries appear in the Call Detail page within about 20 seconds after the end of the call, or in a little over a minute (following a period of inactivity) if you deployed the serverless SageMaker endpoint option.
+Summaries typically appear in the Call Detail page within a few seconds after the end of the call.

 See Transcript Summarization for much more detail on how to extend and customize this feature.
-In later releases we expect to modify the techniques and models that LCA uses, and add capabilities based on feedback from early adoption.
+Modify our default prompts and / or add additional prompts to generate more insights.
 Please experiment and let us know what you think!

 Processing flow overview